tdixon97/legend-pygeom-l200/src/l200geom/configs/README.md

     string
   - `angle_in_deg` → azimutal position of the string with respect to the positive x-direction
+  - `minishroud_radius_in_mm` → radius of the minishroud of this string

 ## HPGe detector unit configuration

 - `hpges` → HPGe detector name
   - `rodlength_in_mm` → length of the copper rods next to this detector.
 This is a "warm" length, i.e. it is multiplied by a factor < 1 to get the shorter rod length in the cryostat.
   - `baseplate` → size of the PEN plate below this detector (one value out of `small`, `medium`, `large`, `xlarge`)